Best AI Tools for Teachers and Educators: Smart Options

 Khanmigo is a teaching assistant made by Khan Academy.
 I have used it to explain concepts to students and it gives step-by-step guidance automatically.
 It also helps brainstorm lesson ideas and create questions quickly.
 This tool makes it easier to give students real-time support.

-• Pros: Great for student guidance, reduces repetitive teaching, easy to use
+• Pros: Great AIr student guidance, reduces repetitive teaching, easy to use

 • Cons: Needs internet, not all subjects fully supported